Theory of Little-Parks oscillations by vortices in two-dimensional superconductors

+To obtain information on free vortices, we follow the Halperin-Nelson theory~\cite{Halperin1979} and estimate their density as $n^{(\xi)}_{\mathrm{free}} \propto 1/\xi_v^2$, where $\xi_v$ is the vortex correlation length.
+In order to make our simulation more realistic, we account for the finite-size effects associated with the cylindrical geometry by including the image-charge potential and periodic contributions in the calculation of $n^{(\xi)}_{\mathrm{free}}$.
+Further details are provided in the SM Sec.~IV.

+Figure~\ref{fig:fig3}(a) shows $\Delta n^{(\xi)}_{\mathrm{free}}$ as a function of $\Phi/\Phi_0$ for different values of $L_y$, exhibiting the expected oscillations with period $\Phi_0$.
+Here, $\Delta n^{(\xi)}_{\mathrm{free}}$ is obtained by subtracting the flux-independent background from $n^{(\xi)}_{\mathrm{free}}$ to highlight its oscillatory component.
+Remarkably, the system exhibits robust $\pi$-ring behavior.
+As illustrated in Fig.~\ref{fig:fig3}(b), the boundary charge attracts vortex–antivortex pairs from the bulk and pins them to the boundary, thereby screening the associated electric field.
+As the boundary charge increases, this screening mechanism becomes stronger and further suppresses $n^{(\xi)}_{\mathrm{free}}$, giving rise to peaks at integer values of $\Phi/\Phi_0$.

-Finally, we examine the dependence of the LP oscillations on the ring perimeter $L_x$ and temperature $T$ [see Fig.~\ref{fig:fig3}(d) and (e)].
+Finally, we examine the dependence of the LP oscillations on the ring perimeter $L_x$ and temperature $T$ [see Fig.~\ref{fig:fig3}(c) and (d)].
 We find that the $\pi$-ring behavior driven by the BKT transition is highly robust and persists over a wide range of parameters.
 In particular, the $\pi$-ring survives even for large aspect ratios $L_x/L_y\gg1$, although increasing $L_x$ is expected to reduce the absolute oscillation amplitude.
+In the Supplemental Material Fig.S2, we employ an alternative method to count the free vortices by applying the vortex-separation criterion $|\bm{r}_i-\bm{r}_j|>r_{\mathrm{free}}$.
+Although this method is less rigorous because it depends on the choice of $r_{\mathrm{free}}$, the $\pi$-ring behavior can also be clearly observed in the wide sample.

 \emph{Discussion.---} In summary, we have established a theoretical framework for the LP effect induced by vortices near the BKT transition in 2D superconductors.
 In particular, we have shown that half-quantum flux shifts can emerge in this regime.
-We anticipate that our theory can be experimentally tested in a variety of 2D superconductors by investigating the interplay between LP oscillations and BKT physics.

-How the LP oscillations evolve from the temperature regime near $T_{\mathrm{BKT}}$ to that close to the mean-field transition temperature $T_c$ remains an open issue.
-Preliminary experimental studies in this direction may provide valuable insights.
-Finally, since the binding energy of vortex-antivortex pairs is also affected by external supercurrents, understanding how supercurrents modify the LP oscillations discussed in this work constitutes another interesting open question.
+Our proposal can be tested in clean two-dimensional superconductors with well-characterized BKT transitions.
+Promising candidates include atomically thin, single-crystalline transition-metal dichalcogenides.